How do I register my child?

 Who runs my AYSO Region?

-Volunteers - AYSO is a volunteer organization with more than 220,000 parents and friends working as coaches, referees and administrators.
-It's not unusual to find two, three or more children in the same family playing AYSO soccer - while Dad serves as referee and Mom as coach.
-Coaches, referees, a registrar, a fundraiser, a field marker, a publicist, a treasurer - many people, all contributing their time and efforts to make AYSO a great program for our soccer-playing kids.
+Volunteers - AYSO is a volunteer organization with more than 220,000 parents and friends working as coaches, referees and administrators..
+Coaches, referees, a registrar, a treasurer, a fundraiser, a webmaster, a volunteer coordinator, a safety director, a publicist, - many people, all contributing their time and efforts to make AYSO a great program for our soccer-playing kids.
 AYSO works because the volunteers work.

 What am I expected to do as an AYSO parent?

-Take your child to practices and games with the proper equipment.
+Take your child to practices and games with the proper equipment and, if you are not coaching, ask your coach how you can assist at practices and at games.
 Support your child by giving encouragement and showing an interest in his or her team.
 Help your child learn soccer skills and good sportsmanship.
 Teach your child that hard work and an honest effort are often more important than victory.

 How do I become an AYSO volunteer?